Why your farm transition plan should be a living document

 You’ve started becoming a farm CEO – whether you’re the senior generation or the younger generation.
 Keep pushing yourself to think strategically about the medium and long-term goals for the business, find great advisors to work with and hone your communication skills.

-Use these three tools to gauge your personal growth and how well those around you are doing:
+Use these two tools to gauge your personal growth and how well those around you are doing:

 - Roles and responsibilities template: If new people come on board at the farm or if family members’ abilities or desires change, it’s time to go back over your roles and responsibilities.